Capability Governance: Roles and responsibilities in Capability-based Planning

 As the BIZBOK® Guide rightly states: ‘Business architecture governance ‘must be based on the premise of business ownership, business sponsorship, and representation from essential business areas’.
 In practice, however, this approach requires a high level of maturity from the enterprise and its business architecture practice.
 Organizations that have just started on a business architecture journey may find it difficult to get the level of ownership and participation by business sponsors, management, and experts that this approach advocates.

-Additionally, the conceptual way of thinking used in enterprise, business, and IT architecture is often unfamiliar to business stakeholders.
+Additionally, the conceptual thinking used in enterprise, business, and IT architecture is often unfamiliar to business stakeholders.
 It takes time to convince business leaders of the value of such an approach.
-The best way to overcome this is to: ‘show, don’t tell’.
+The best way to overcome this is to ‘show, don’t tell’.
 Build business architecture artifacts that provide value to decision-makers, and the demand for business architecture will grow.

 Often, this will start in IT before closely involving the business because that’s where this architectural way of thinking originates.
 Hence it is easier to work with IT stakeholders and build your initial business architecture artifacts there, sharing them with business leaders and experts later.

-Moreover, and despite its name, rather than starting directly from ‘the business’ (which is already an IT term for everything non-IT), IT leadership who recognize the value of a business perspective on IT architecture to support their decision-making often initiate a business architecture practice.
-From this business-oriented IT architecture, an architecture perspective on the business of the enterprise may evolve and as a result, a true business architecture discipline may be initiated.
+Moreover, and despite its name, rather than starting directly from ‘the business’ (which is already an IT term for everything non-IT), IT leaders who recognize the value of a business perspective on IT architecture to support their decision-making often initiate a business architecture practice.
+From this business-oriented IT architecture, an architecture perspective on the enterprise’s business may evolve, and as a result, a true business architecture discipline may be initiated.

 For instance, a typical scenario is where a forward-looking CIO wants to base IT investment decisions on the envisaged future capabilities of the enterprise rather than on classical budgeting per department.
 To this end, a group of business architects is formed from the existing enterprise and IT architecture teams.
 This group is tasked with creating a Capability Map and other artifacts to support a capability-based planning initiative for IT investments.